 See our in-depth descriptions of Nevada’s business advantages.

-What’s My Best Choice: Nevada LLC or
+What’s My Best Choice: Nevada LLC or a Delaware LLC?

 |State Corporate Tax

 |Disclosure of principal business location outside Delaware

-|Report actual number and value of stock listed
+|Report the actual number and value of stock listed

-|Freely exchanges information with other states and the IRS|
+|Freely exchanges information with other states and the IRS.

 **To verify this information, call the state corporate tax department of Delaware at (302) 577-3300

-In addition, Nevada’s corporate legislature has recently surpassed Delaware’s in its efforts to ensure that the rights of small corporations are protected.
-Delaware, for example, adopted a statute that allows the corporation to limit the liability of a director for monetary damages.
-However, it has far to go to be compared to similar statutes adopted by Nevada.
+Also, Nevada’s corporate legislature has recently surpassed Delaware’s in its efforts to ensure that small corporations’ rights are protected.
+For example, Delaware adopted a statute that allows the corporation to limit the liability of a director for monetary damages.
+However, it has far to go compared to similar laws adopted by Nevada.

 - Acts or omissions not in good faith.

-• Acts by officers are not exempt from monetary damages under Delaware law.
+- Acts by officers are not exempt from monetary damages under Delaware law.

-• Breach of a director’s duty of loyalty.
+- Breach of a director’s duty of loyalty.

 - Transactions involving undisclosed personal benefit to the officer or director.

 - Acts or omissions that occurred prior to the date that the statute, which provides for indemnification of directors, was passed and approved.

 “The New Kid on the Block” – Wyoming LLCs & Corporations

-“The state of Wyoming does not levy a personal or corporate income tax.
-Wyoming does not impose a tax on intangible assets such as bank accounts, stocks, or bonds, either.
+“Wyoming does not levy a personal or corporate income tax.
+Wyoming does not tax intangible assets such as bank accounts, stocks, or bonds.
 In addition, Wyoming does not assess any tax on retirement income earned and received from another state.
-Further, there is no legislative plan to implement any of these types of taxes.”
+Further, there is no legislative plan to implement these types of taxes.”

-Less State Fees
+Fewer State Fees

 Over $4 Million in Gross Revenue

 Many companies conclude that since LLCs started in Wyoming in 1977, Wyoming must offer the best protection.
-Let’s be clear: oldest does not mean the best.
+Let’s be clear: the oldest does not mean the best.
 Many more cases have gone through the Nevada and Delaware court systems and found stronger levels of protection.
 Specifically, Nevada vigorously protects officers, directors, and the entity veil itself.

-Attorneys and accountants are often asked to provide an anonymous “company cover” for their clients for added privacy.
-To do this, you need to appoint nominee officers and/or directors for the company.
-NCP recommends that you avoid this strategy, because privacy is very different from asset protection.
+Attorneys and accountants are often asked to provide their clients an anonymous “company cover” for added privacy.
+To do this, you need to appoint nominee officers and directors for the company.
+NCP recommends avoiding this strategy because privacy is very different from asset protection.

-Typically, transferring assets into an entity is done in exchange for ownership of the entity.
+Typically, transferring assets into an entity is done in exchange for ownership.
 Therefore you exchange one asset (your cash or real estate) for another (most commonly, ownership interest in the LLC.)
 Money wired from your personal account to the newly-formed LLC also leaves a trail.

-If you anticipate even a possible change of circumstances in the next 2-3 years, the best approach is to incorporate or form your LLC in a state like Nevada and foreign register from the start.
+If you anticipate a possible change of circumstances in the next 2-3 years, the best approach is to incorporate or form your LLC in a state like Nevada and foreign register from the start.